Ongole railway station: Station amenities

 It is one of the 38 stations in the division to be equipped with Automatic Ticket Vending Machines (ATVMs).
 The Railway station recently got escalator for the convenience of passengers in the first platform.
 For the convenience of passengers two lifts were installed and recently made operational.
+Recently Platforms 4 and 5 constructed for freight and goods trains.
+Soon Passenger trains will halt in platforms 4 and 5 and trains are going to originate from this station.